 The chief executive assistant focuses on high-level tasks such as managing client relationships, coordinating partner schedules, and handling complex projects that require attention to detail and discretion.

-On the other hand, administrative assistants typically handle general office duties like filing, data entry, and answering phones, which are essential but less tailored to the demands of a CPA firm.
+On the other hand, administrative assistants typically handle general office duties like filing, data entry, and answering phones, which are essential but less tailored to the demands of a CPA virtual assistant firm.

-Businesses often seek executive assistants with accounting terminology and software knowledge, ensuring a seamless fit with a CPA firm’s operations.
+Businesses often seek executive assistants with knowledge of accounting terminology and software, which ensures a seamless fit with a firm’s operations.

 The growing demand for remote work has also led to an increase in hiring executive assistants with proven experience in virtual collaboration.